 - All cases which do not follow the above classification

 What treatments are available?

-The aim of treatment for aplastic anaemia is twofold – supportive management to correct your child’s initial symptoms and treatment of the bone marrow failure.
+The aim of treatment for aplastic anaemia is twofold – supportive management to correct the child’s initial symptoms and treatment of the bone marrow failure.

-When your child is diagnosed with aplastic anaemia, the first treatment is to correct his or her blood count.
+When a child is diagnosed with aplastic anaemia, the first treatment is to correct his or her blood count.
 This may involve blood transfusions of platelets and red blood cells.
 All blood is screened to reduce the risk of reactions.
-If your child develops a temperature or becomes unwell especially if they are neutropenic, this will need to be treated immediately with antibiotics.
+If a child develops a temperature or becomes unwell especially if they are neutropenic, this will need to be treated immediately with antibiotics.

-As your child will need repeated blood tests and infusions, we suggest he or she has a ‘central venous access device’ inserted.
+As the child will need repeated blood tests and infusions, we suggest he or she has a ‘central venous access device’ inserted.
 This can be a central venous catheter, implantable port or a PICC.
-This stays in place all the time, and removes the need for repeated injections, although your child may still need to have some blood tests taken in the usual way.
-While this treatment should improve your child’s symptoms, it will not treat the underlying condition.
+This stays in place all the time, and removes the need for repeated injections, although the child may still need to have some blood tests taken in the usual way.
+While this treatment should improve the child’s symptoms, it will not treat the underlying condition.

 Until recently, children and adults with idiopathic aplastic anaemia have been treated in a similar manner.
 Children are, however, very different to adults.
 They are more likely to have an inherited form of aplastic anaemia.
 They also do better than adults with stronger treatment options such as bone marrow transplantation.
 Expectations for children and teenagers can often be different to that of adults.
 The majority will be going to school, participating in sports, and will hopefully have a very long life expectancy.
 For many teenagers, their appearance and future fertility are major concerns.

 Deciding which treatment option for a child with aplastic anaemia is best needs to take into account these expectations.
 Therefore the ideal situation is to have a form of treatment which would lead to normal blood counts, but not have too many side effects and be achieved with one definitive procedure without the need to be on long-term medicines.